-Actions undertaken by the Trustees to restore natural resources or services under CERCLA and other federal laws are subject to the National Environmental Policy Act (NEPA), 42 U.S.C. § 4321 et seq., and the regulations guiding its implementation at 40 C.F.R.
+Actions undertaken by the Trustees to restore natural resources or services under CERCLA and other federal laws are subject to the National Environmental Policy Act (NEPA), 42 U.S.C. §§ 4321 et seq., and the regulations guiding its implementation at 40 C.F.R.
 Parts 1500 through 1508.
 NEPA and its implementing regulations outline the responsibilities of federal agencies under NEPA, including the preparation of environmental documentation.
 In general, federal agencies contemplating implementation of a major federal action must produce an environmental impact statement (EIS) if the action is expected to have significant impacts on the quality of the environment.
 When it is uncertain whether a contemplated action is likely to have significant impacts, federal agencies prepare an environmental assessment (EA) to evaluate the need for an EIS.
 If the EA demonstrates that the proposed action will not significantly impact the quality of the environment, the agency issues a Finding of No Significant Impact (FONSI), which satisfies the requirements of NEPA, and no EIS is required.

 NOAA is the lead NEPA agency for preparing this RP/EA.
-In accordance with NEPA and its implementing regulations, this Draft RP/EA summarizes the current environmental setting, describes the purpose and need for restoration actions, identifies and evaluates alternative actions, including their applicability and potential impact on the quality of the physical, biological, and cultural environment, and provides an opportunity for public participation in the decision-making process.
+In accordance with NEPA and its implementing regulations, this Final RP/EA summarizes the current environmental setting, describes the purpose and need for restoration actions, identifies and evaluates alternative actions, including their applicability and potential impact on the quality of the physical, biological, and cultural environment, and summarizes the outcome of the public review and comment period.